 - Meaningful Name: He's the first playable dark magic user and shares a name with a town known for Witch Hunts.

-- Poisoned Weapons: His tome Yotsmungand poisons you if it hits.
+- Poisoned Weapons: As an enemy, his tome Yotsmungand poisons you if it hits.

 Perne (Pahn, Pirn, Pan)